 If any money is to be paid to school please put in a clearly labelled envelope with your child’s name, class and what the payment is for.

 Visits are organised each term as an important extension to class work.
 These visits provide pupils with first hand experiences, which complement their school work.
 All visits are carefully planned with preparation and follow up work being done in class.
 They are an important part of the curriculum and all pupils are expected to take part.
 Parents are informed in advance of any visit and are asked to complete a consent form and are invited to make a voluntary contribution towards the cost.

 When you take a place at St. Oswald’s v A School there is an expectation that your child attends school regularly and that expectation is 95%.

 Parents are kept informed of the progress their child makes through formal Parent Interviews.
-However if there is any issue that you wish to discuss at any time please ask for a meeting with your child’s teacher.
+However if there is any issue that you wish to discuss at any time please ask for a meeting with your child’s teacher or contact them via Class Dojo.
 A full written report of your child’s progress is sent out in the latter part of the Summer Term usually July.

 Children who have Additional Learning Needs